𝐑𝐞𝐯𝐢𝐞𝐰 𝐎𝐟 𝐓𝐡𝐞 𝐁𝐚𝐭𝐭𝐥𝐞 𝐎𝐟 𝐁𝐚𝐝𝐫

 2. Due regard shall be paid to the grade of authenticity in which each book on traditions has been generally placed.

 It is generally agreed that when the Prophet (p) came to know that the Quraish had set out from Mecca with great preparations, he turned to the Companions and sought their views.
-The Muhajirs were highly enthusiastic in volunteering themselves; but the Prophet (p) was anxious to know if the Ansar were willing.
+The Muhajirs were highly enthusiastic about volunteering themselves, but the Prophet (p) was anxious to know if the Ansar were willing.

 Sa’d or some other respectable Ansari realised the situation and stood up, and thus addressed the Prophet: ‘Is it we you mean?
 We are not the sort of people who had told Moses to go himself with his God and carry on the fight, while they would sit where they were.
 By Allah, if you order us, we will plunge down into sea or fire.’

-It is also agree that there were some of the Companions who hesitated to take part in the battle.
+It is also agreed that there were some of the Companions who hesitated to take part in the battle.
 The Holy Qur’an says:

 ‘Though a party among the believers were averse.’
 Quran – 8:5